7 Phase I: Human Pharmacology

 This transition point is one of several go/no-go decisions that punctuate drug development.
 If Phase I reveals unexpected toxicity, poor pharmacokinetics, or lack of pharmacodynamic effect, the program may be terminated.
 Such early terminations, while disappointing, are far preferable to late-stage failures.

-Although small, Phase I trials form the foundation of clinical development.
-A well-designed program not only establishes human safety and tolerability but also provides the pharmacokinetic and pharmacodynamic insights necessary to right-size Phase II and III trials.
-The geographic footprint of these studies is also shifting, with China-headquartered companies accounting for 30% of global trial starts in 2024, reflecting the rapid maturation of the Chinese biopharma sector (IQVIA Institute for Human Data Science 2025).
-By identifying a recommended Phase II dose that balances safety with initial proof of mechanism, Phase I researchers move the drug from laboratory hypotheses into the reality of human biology.
+Phase I trials are small by design, yet they form the foundation of clinical development.
+A well-designed program establishes human safety and tolerability and provides the pharmacokinetic and pharmacodynamic data needed to size Phase II and III trials appropriately.
+The geographic footprint of these studies is also shifting, with China-headquartered companies accounting for 30% of global trial starts in 2024 (IQVIA Institute for Human Data Science 2025).
+By identifying a recommended Phase II dose that balances safety with initial proof of mechanism, Phase I researchers move the drug from laboratory hypotheses into human biology.
+AI-assisted approaches to PK/PD modeling, dose-toxicity surface estimation, and clinical trial simulation for operating-characteristic evaluation are covered in Chapter 26.